eonofrey/energy_time_series/README.md

 To use Facebook's Prophet procedure to model the data, the dataframe has to have 2 columns: The date (as type datetime) with column header 'ds', and the dependent variable one is predicting with column header 'y'.

+DATAFRAME

 For this analysis I split the data at 8/3/2017 to predict the last year of energy consumption using Prophet.
+Below are the trend, weekly, yearly, and daily components as determined by the model.

+COMPONENTS

+It uses these components along with outlier handling to predict the last year of data (blue).
+Adding the actuals (red) one can see that the model generally captures the trend pretty well.

+PROPHET PREDICTIONS